 - Lower CFM and PSI compared to oil-lubricated air compressors

-By pouring out the 3rd drop we’ll be clearing up some differences in this oil vs oil free air compressor conundrum.
+Now, I’ll be clearing up differences in this oilless air compressor vs oil hike.
 These differences make both of them unique in their own perspective.

 I see many different opinions when it comes to oilless vs oiled air compressors.
 Not too shabby everyone is right in their own perspective on how they use the oil or oil free air compressor. what benefits did they gain? and what issues they had to face?